Dead Men Tell No Tales (1938 film)

 Dead Men Tell No Tales is a 1938 British thriller film directed by David MacDonald and starring Emlyn Williams, Sara Seegar and Hugh Williams.
-It is based on the 1935 novel The Norwich Victims by Francis Beeding.
+It was written by Stafford Dickens, Doreen Montgomery, Walter Summers and Emlyn Williams based on the 1935 novel The Norwich Victims by Francis Beeding.
 The film was made at Welwyn Studios.

 Plot

 An English schoolteacher wins a French lottery, but on her way to Paris she is murdered and an imposter attempts to claim her prize.